vardtlv/Tutorials/DataStructeres/README.md

 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |

-Now we can add the element 7 with a key value 7,at a position 7.
+Now we can add the element 7 with a key value 7, at a position 7.

 > {7, 7}